phosgene89/phosgene89.github.io/sarima.md

 ## Overview

 AR, MA, ARMA, ARIMA, ARIMA and ARIMAX are univariate time series models that are special cases of SARIMAX.
-This guide gives the mathematical definitions of these models, but does not go into in-depth explanations or parameter estimation.
+This guide gives the mathematical definitions of these models, but does not go into in-depth explanations, model selection or parameter estimation.

 Check out the [statsmodels](https://www.statsmodels.org/stable/index.html) package to start using SARIMAX in Python.